-5K Training: What Is Zone 1 / Recovery?
+5K Training Explained: What Is Zone 1 / The Recovery Zone?

 Zone 1 sits around 68 to 73% of max heart rate, RPE 1 to 2.
 It should feel easy, relaxed and almost too slow.
 Used between harder sessions, it reduces fatigue and keeps you consistent through a 5K training block.
 For 5K runners, it builds aerobic efficiency, enhances recovery and lays the foundation for performance gains.
 In this guide, you'll learn what Zone 1 training really means, why it’s essential even for short distance athletes and how to include it in your weekly plan for smarter, stronger racing.